-• Suspension from athletics for one calendar year.

-- Information collected will be reported to appropriate law enforcement authorities. - The building administrator may, in his or her sole discretion, waive up to 50% (i.e., the student will forfeit only 50% of the activity/performance) of the student's suspension of the activity or performance if the student participates in an alcohol and other drug assessment and follow recommendations of the assessment.
+- Suspension from athletics for one calendar year. - Information collected will be reported to appropriate law enforcement authorities. - The building administrator may waive up to 50% (i.e., the student will forfeit only 50% of the activity/performance) of the student's suspension of the activity or performance if the student completes an alcohol and other drug assessment and follow recommendations of the assessment.
 Students must also agree to participate in a drug education program provided by a Certified Chemical Dependency Professional or an OHMAS Certified Agency.